 Digital is also critical to how we connect quickly and deeply with consumers, to understand their needs and engage with them.
-Our approach is about:

 - understanding consumers' journey, from when they start looking for information to when they choose a treatment; - choosing digital channels and messages carefully for each brand to reflect consumer needs; - defining KPIs to help us understand what works well and what we can improve; and - creating mutually beneficial partnerships with pharmacies and other online retailers.